Process of Developing a Successful Chatbot

 How to Build a Chatbot from the Ground Up

 The methodology and best practices associated with developing a chatbot depends largely on the deployment platform, as there are a number of chatbot types that can be developed:

-- Web-based: Integrating a chatbot with a web service/web site can aid a company’s online support team and assist with marketing and sales.
+- Web-based: Integrating a chatbot with a web service/website can aid a company’s online support team and assist with marketing and sales.
 Such a chatbot would be best developed utilizing a number of web-based chatbot development frameworks/platforms.

 - App-based (integration): One of the more popular ways to deploy a chatbot is via an app, often a Messaging or Business app.
-This allows a bot to be integrated with an already-existing software application, which may offer a SDK (software development kit) or framework for development.
+This allows a bot to be integrated with an already-existing software application, which may offer an SDK (software development kit) or framework for development.

 - Stand-alone bot: A stand-alone chatbot, such as a voice assistant AI system, can be developed using a number of development frameworks and platforms, while requiring a great understanding of NLP implementations.